 Sometimes you struggle to decide what you would like to do once you have left school.
 At Melbourn Village College, we want to ensure that your child chooses the correct career path for them, whether it would be an Apprenticeship, University or heading straight into a job.

-In 2023, work experience will take place between 10-14th July.
-Work experience placement forms and information leaflet are available to download from the left hand menu.
-Completed forms must be returned to school by 27th April 2023.
+Work experience takes place in July.
+Examples of work experience placement forms and information leaflet are available to download from the left hand menu.